Jeffrey Main and Todd Phelps v. Quick and Clear, Inc. d/b/a AA Window and Gutter Cleaning and Brett Vandenbrink

 Who represents me in this class action lawsuit?

-You are represented by the attorneys at The Blankenship Law Firm, including lead attorney Scott Blankenship and associates Rick Goldsworthy and Jordan Taren, and our team is Court-approved as your best advocates for this class action.
+You are represented by the attorneys at The Blankenship Law Firm, including lead attorney Scott Blankenship and associates Rick Goldsworthy, and our team is Court-approved as your best advocates for this class action.

 In certifying a class action, the Court analyzes many different factors of a case, including whether a class action lawsuit is the best way to pursue the claims (as opposed to individual lawsuits), and whether class counsel and class representatives will fairly and adequately represent the interests of the class.
 The Court ruled in the Order Granting Plaintiffs’ Motion for Class Certification that a class action was the best way to pursue these claims against AA Window and Gutter, and recognized that the Blankenship Law Firm’s more than twenty years of experience with complex wage and hour, employment, and class action litigation qualifies us as “highly capable” counsel to pursue this action.
 We take our role very seriously and our team will work hard to represent your interests in this class action.